glyphobet/fragments/README.md

 Generating HTML with templating languages is difficult because the templates have two semi-incompatible purposes.
 The first purpose is sometimes called page "inheritance": managing common HTML elements like headers, sidebars, and footers, across multiple templates.
 The second purpose is to perform display logic operating on data from a backend.
 Separate these two tasks and your templates become much simpler.
 Fragments takes care of common HTML elements, leaving the actual display logic to your templating language.

 The machinery to manage common code fragments across multiple files already exists in modern version control systems.
 Instead of a "diachronic" system, which manages many changes to a single file over time, Fragments is a "synchronic" system, which can apply a single change to many files synchronously.
 Each HTML file (or any other type of file, really) is in effect its own "branch", and whenever you modify a file ("branch") you can apply ("merge) that change into whichever other files ("branches") you choose.
-In this sense Fragments is a different kind of "source control" -- rather than controlling versions/revisions, it controls fragments.
+In this sense Fragments is a different kind of "source control"--rather than controlling versions/revisions, it controls fragments.
 Hence the term "fragmentation control".

 How does it work?
 -----------------